tunagencSU/DSA-210-Term-Project/README.md

 final_prediction    = predicted_relative_demand × projected_yearly_avg × open_ratio_mask
 ```

-I added two safety constraints to this:
+I applied two safety constraints to the model.

-The growth slope is capped at ±15% per year in log-space.
-Without this cap, locations with steep recent trends (e.g. Abant, slope ≈ 0.546) would predict around 4× growth for 2026, which is clearly unrealistic.
+First, the annual growth is limited to ±15%.
+Without this constraints, locations with fast recent growth would give unrealistic 4x growth predictions for 2026.

-There's an open-ratio mask that zeroes out predictions for weeks when the site has historically been closed (e.g. winter at high-altitude plateaus).
-This was actually the biggest fix from v1 of the model — before this mask, the model would predict 1,000–3,000 visitors for weeks when the actual count was zero.
-Adding the mask was a small change but it made a noticeable difference in the MAE.
+Second, a mask used to forces predictions to zero for weeks when a location is historically closed (such as winter months at high plateaus).

 ### Validation strategy